-Table III-1 on the following page discloses each of these liabilities for the current and prior valuations.
+Table III-1 discloses each of these liabilities for the current and prior valuations.
 With respect to each disclosure, a subtraction of the appropriate value of Plan assets yields, for each respective type, a net surplus, or an unfunded actuarial liability.